GAMEA9G/Root-vivo/README.md

 * Step 2: Unzip the file and sent the boot.img and vbmeta.img file it to your vivo device (you can use adb or just use the filemanager on the system(pc)
 ### Step 3 : Patch boot.img file
 * Step 1: sent the boot.img and vbmeta.img files(from the zip file you just unzipped) to your vivo device (you can use adb or just use the filemanager on the system(pc)
-* Step 2: Download magisk from https://github.com/4accccc/vivo-Magisk-suu because the original magisk is blocked by the kernal of vivo
+* Step 2: use this kernal patch tool https://github.com/4accccc/vivo-4.x-kernel-autopatch for making the boot.img rootable
 * Step 3: open the app and select the boot.img file
 * Step 4: Get the new patched file from the device (you can use adb or just use the filemanager on the system(pc))
 * Step 5: Open terminal(cmd,power shell, kitty,etc) and run ```adb reboot bootloader``` and run ```fastboot flash boot magisk_patched.img``` replace magisk_patched.img to your magisk patched image and run ```fastboot reboot```